TAMU-CPT/lims-frontend/DESIGN.md

 	  workflow.
 This is perfectly tractable, we can build multiple interfaces on top of the same infrastructure, tailored to different needs that are all present within the organisation.
+	- This model addresses a specific issue: not being able to declare (without much archival data searching) where a specific phage came from.
 - Environmental Sample Collections
 	- These were something that are not well tracked, and not in public datasets, but due to their use in health products, we absolutely must track which environmental samples the phages came from.
+	- This model addresses a specific issue: we did not visibly track which phages went into which samples.
+They were in spreadsheets not accessible to relevant parties.
 - Bioproject
 	- This is just an overall tracking module for bringing together all facets of research progress on a specific project in one location for easy